PJ-568/font-cengluan/README.en.md

 When using this font, you may notice that characters with similar pronunciations are displayed as the same character.
 For example, any of the characters "用永勇拥擁涌湧咏詠蛹雍踊庸踴泳" will be uniformly displayed as "用".

 This is because fonts on Linux TTY are generally changed using the `setfont` tool from the kbd package, which supports a maximum of 512 glyphs.
 However, a single glyph can map to multiple Unicode code points.
-Therefore, Xibo maps all characters with the same pronunciation (ignoring tones) to the same glyph, allowing for Chinese character display within the limited number of glyphs.
+Therefore, cengluan maps all characters with the same pronunciation (ignoring tones) to the same glyph, allowing for Chinese character display within the limited number of glyphs.

 ### Terminal User Inerface Display Optimization